 U.S. House Revives Controversial KOSA in 2.0 Version

-As XBIZ reported in early August, two days after the Senate passed KOSA on a bipartisan 91-3 vote, a House GOP leadership aide told a congressional news outlet, “We’ve heard concerns across our Conference and the Senate bill cannot be brought up in its current form.”
+As XBIZ reported in early August, two days after the Senate passed KOSA on a bipartisan 91-3 vote, a House GOP leadership aide told a congressional news outlet, “We’ve heard concerns across our conference and the Senate bill cannot be brought up in its current form.”

-Sen. Marsha Blackburn (R-Tennessee) and Sen. Richard Blumenthal (D-Connecticut) have been marketing KOSA for years as a bipartisan effort, selling it to their colleagues as a “protect the children” measure.
+Sen. Marsha Blackburn, R-Tenn., and Sen. Richard Blumenthal, D-Conn., have been marketing KOSA for years as a bipartisan effort, selling it to their colleagues as a “protect the children” measure.
+However, Blackburn reignited controversy last year and prompted renewed accusations that the bill would chill free speech, when she stated that KOSA would aid in her mission of “protecting minor children from the transgender in this culture.”

 Last week, Blackburn released another video stoking up panic among her base by claiming a 17-year-old boy died after taking “a pill laced with fentanyl that he potentially bought from Snapchat,” congressional news site The Hill reported.